Content Resource Site (OER)

 Description: Photos for class is a service designed to help students and teachers find and cite Creative Commons-licensed images.

-How faculty access: Photos for Class
+How faculty access: Visit the Photos for Class website

 User Guide: